luigisaetta/my-speaker-recognition/vm-creation.md

 * a VM Compute using as OS Ubuntu 20.04; You can choose the image in the Cloud repository
 * a bucket in Object Storage called: audio_db

+We suggest that the VM has at least: **2 OCPU and 16 GB Ram**; The shape we have used in our developments and tests is: VM.Standard.E2.2
+The VM must be placed in the public subnet, to made it accessible from Internet using ssh and HTTP.
+The image used is: Canonical-Ubuntu-20.04-2021.09.22-0